 Under the Proposed Action Alternative, minor impacts on air quality would occur during the facility's construction.
 Only minimal air impacts would be expected, as construction might result in localized dust and fumes from equipment.
 The construction would likely involve using diesel-powered machinery that would create small amounts of airborne dust and debris.
 Internal combustion engines' emissions associated with diesel fuels would generate local emissions, including carbon monoxide, nitrogen oxides, and sulfur dioxide during construction (an increase of GHG during construction).
-Also, during clearing, trees would be burned and result in a minor increase in GHG emissions.
-The impacts on air quality would be expected to be minimal and short-lived and would remain well below the applicable ambient air quality standard.
+SRC will instruct the contractor to maintain their trucks with up-to-date emission control technologies and proper maintenance to minimize vehicle and equipment emissions and reduce vehicle idling to minimize the impact of mobile source emissions on ambient air quality.
+Additionally, SRC will evaluate the use of electric portable earthmoving equipment during construction.